+ Can I join the club just for the offseason?

 + What does the monthly tuition cover?

-The monthly tuition will cover the facility rental, equipment use, coaching, a RISE Athletic Club T-shirt, and a RISE Athletic Club singlet (if competing for RISE).
-Athletes will also be required to be a USATF member ($20 per year) or an AAU member ($12 per year).
+The monthly tuition will cover the facility rental, equipment use, coaching, a RISE Athletic Club T-shirt, and a RISE Athletic Club singlet (if competing for RISE in the offseason).
+Athletes will also be required to be a USATF member ($20 per year) or an AAU member ($16 per year).
 These fees are not covered in the monthly tuition and will be the responsibility of the athlete or guardian to register and pay for on their own.
 If the athlete decides that they would like to represent RISE in a competition, the competition fees and any other associated costs (travel, food, lodging, etc.) will be the responsibility of the athlete or guardian.

 + How do the athletes get to and from practice?